Thunderbolts (comics): The Redeemers

 All four characters apparently killed by Scourge had survived in some form: the robotic Techno had recovered Jolt's body and used her electrical powers to resurrect her from the dead, even while he "died", imbuing her with the knowledge that Hawkeye had failed to get the team pardoned in the process.
 The Thunderbolts were upset with Hawkeye, but, on unmasking Monroe, decided that confronting Gyrich was more important.

-While all this happened, Val Cooper had gathered her own army of heroes she named the Redeemers.
+While all this happened, Valerie Cooper had gathered her own army of heroes she named the Redeemers.
 This team included a new Citizen V, Atlas' brother Smuggler, and Fixer, who had only copied his mind into his tech-pack as a contingency.
 The original Norbert P. Ebersol survived his injuries and recovered in secret while the robotic Techno continued on as a Thunderbolt in his place.
 Leila Davis, the wife of the Ringer, used an updated version of the Beetle armour.

 The Redeemers helped the Thunderbolts battle Gyrich, who had acquired experimental nanite technology.
 Gyrich wanted to use the nanites to kill off all heroes and villains on Earth.
 Gyrich's scheme was foiled.
-It was soon revealed that he had been infected with nanites, and had been secretly manipulated by Baron Strucker of the terrorist group HYDRA.
+It was soon revealed that he had been infected with nanites, and had been secretly manipulated by Baron Strucker of the terrorist group Hydra.
 Hawkeye tried to use this information as blackmail to get the Thunderbolts pardoned.
-Gyrich countered that he would tell the public himself about HYDRA's scheme.
+Gyrich countered that he would tell the public himself about Hydra's scheme.
 Ultimately, Gyrich agreed to stay quiet and give the Thunderbolts their pardon.
 In return, Hawkeye turned himself in for aiding the fugitive heroes.
 Hawkeye went to prison and the team disbanded.

 Eventually, all the others murdered by Jack Monroe returned from the dead.
 Baron Zemo's mind had been transferred into the comatose body of the man whose role as Citizen V he had usurped in the first place.

 Later, after a teleportation accident, Zemo's mind was transferred into Techno's mechanical "Tech-Pack", which had also cybernetically replaced the broken segment of Techno's real body's spine.
 Atlas was later raised from the dead after a merger with Riordan, who had been crippled in battle with the Crimson Cowl.

 Jolt and Charcoal, the only Thunderbolts without criminal records, were assimilated into the Redeemers under the leadership of Captain America and the Zemo-possessed Citizen V. The Redeemers were promptly slaughtered by the Thunderbolts' deadliest foe, the powerful supervillain Graviton with Citizen V, Fixer (who ran away), and Jolt (who re-formed her electric form) as the only survivors of the massacre, although Smuggler and Screamer have since resurfaced.